Skip to content

 Description+

-This Third Edition of this now classic text offers up-to-date guidance for transforming policies and practices to improve the education of emergent bilinguals.
+This Third Edition of the now classic text offers up-to-date guidance for transforming policies and practices to improve the education of emergent bilinguals.

 In this updated edition, Ofelia García and Jo Anne Kleifgen are joined by Claudia Cervantes-Soon to bring forth a just vision for the education of language-minoritized students in the United States.
 The authors use accessible language to introduce policies, programs, research, and practices to equitably educate these students.